UTAH - HOSPITAL MANDATORY REPORTING GUIDE

 Destination: Utah Department of Health.

-Citation: Utah Reportable Diseases List.
+Citation: Utah Reportable Diseases List and applicable regulations.

 Category 5 — Complaints / Investigations